miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 team or minion (see “Direct Control of a Minion”).

 Look on the tribes strip to see information about other known tribes.
-Destroying a tribe will grant dungeon XP (sometimes called "malevolence") and allow you to pillage, which instantly transfers resources and equipment on the defeated faction's trritory to the relevant storage in yours.
+Destroying a tribe will grant dungeon XP (sometimes called "malevolence") and allow you to pillage, which instantly transfers resources and equipment on the defeated faction's territory to the relevant storage in yours.
 (If you don't have storage for something, such as a grave for the starting bandit corpses, you can't pillage those.)

 Full conquest of all the tribes will allow you to retire victorious (only to be invaded by other players).